jp7677/dxvk-nvapi/README.md

 DXVK-NVAPI is enabled by default in Lutris since 0.5.9-beta1 and newer.

-- Copy `nvapi64.dll`/`nvapi.dll` into `~/.local/share/lutris/runtime/dxvk-nvapi/` and specify the name in the version field if you want to manually update the included version.
+- For updating the included version, create a folder indicating a new version with subfolders `x32`/`x64` in `~/.local/share/lutris/runtime/dxvk-nvapi/` and copy `nvapi64.dll`/`nvapi.dll` into it.
+Specify the new version in the DXVK-NVAPI "version" field in the Lutris settings.

 ### Wine